fevziatanoglu/JavaScript-Projects/README.md

 ## CurrEx

-Currex is exchange rate app
+Currex is exchange rate app.
 <br/>
-It gets data by an API
+It gets data by an API.
 <br/>
-You can chose related currency
+You can chose related currency .
 <br/>
-And see exchange rate according to different currencies
+And see exchange rate according to different currencies.

 ![image](https://user-images.githubusercontent.com/95905332/192374819-0efd2f4b-aba2-4dcf-bf47-50c9d06f477c.png)